welaika/wordless/rtfm/source/_pages/stack/server.rst

 .. warning::
-    If you will develop with the WordPress backend in a tab, *BrowserSync* will ignorantly reload that tab aas well (all tabs opened on port 3000 actually).
+    If you will develop with the WordPress backend in a tab, *BrowserSync* will ignorantly reload that tab as well (all tabs opened on port 3000 actually).
     This could slow down your server.
 We advise to use the WordPress backend using port 8080 and thus bypassing *BrowserSync*.